In this update

 Contributions to bslint:

-github action support (ebea19b)Contributions to brs:
+create-package github action support (ebea19b)Contributions to brs:

 Legal notice